devapromix/troll-hunter/README.md

 You are the hero who departs on a quest to stop the enemies and save your homeland, Elvion.
 Survive, gather equipment, fight adversaries and be ready for the final confrontation.
 Good luck!
 You will need it.

+##Hints on how to play
+Use in game help '?'

 ## Current State
 The game is currently in demo stage with very limited contents and lots of issues to solve and improve.